Meet the Team

 I am passionate about supporting people finding ease in their lives, be it through a physio/massage/acupuncture appointment, a private session of yoga or a class.
 We want to support you in finding ways to nourish your whole self and feel strong, calm and ready to live your full life.

 This philosophy has helped me hugely, not just in running and growing Flow, but also in my hobbies.
 In 2016 we completed an Ironman (2.4 mile swim, 112 mile bike ride then a marathon, 26.2 miles).
-The aim was to demonstrate how we can do even big things with ease, using yoga to support us.
+The aim was to explore how we can do even big things with ease, using yoga/pilates and mindfulness to support us.
 It worked and I am proud to be able to give people confidence in moving how feels good and no longer focussing on feeling like you have ‘done something’.

 I qualified as a physiotherapist in 2001 from the University of Brighton and have always had a love for health and fitness.
 During my career I found that I was using Pilates more and more to help rehabilitate my patients following injury, with great results.
 So in 2006 I trained in modified pilates with The APPI (Australian Physiotherapy and Pilates Institute) and began teaching my first classes.
 I fell in love not only with the exercise itself but also with teaching and have managed to carry on practicing and teaching through both my pregnancies, which also hugely helped me to keep fit and strong which was especially needed when carrying my twins!